Table of Contents

 How is Dividend Tax paid?

-Dividend Tax is paid differently, depending on whether the total dividend payments exceed £10,000 for the tax year.
+The way in which dividend tax is paid depends on whether the total dividend payments exceeds £10,000 for the tax year.

 £10,000 or less to pay

 HMRC should be informed by contacting the Income Tax helpline and/or asking them to change the tax code for the shareholder.
 In this case, it may be possible for tax to be drawn from any wages or pension.
 Alternatively, it can be included as part of the regular Self Assessment tax return.

 In this case, a Self Assessment tax return must be completed.
-If the shareholder is not already registered for Self Assessment, they must register by 5th October following the tax year in which the dividend payments were received.
+If the shareholder is not already registered for Self Assessment, they must register by 5th October after the end of the tax year in which the dividend payments were received.